hotsock/voker/README.md

 ## Overview

 Voker is a simplified alternative to [`aws-lambda-go`](https://github.com/aws/aws-lambda-go) that maintains full compatibility with the AWS Lambda Runtime API.
 It uses Go generics to provide compile-time type safety with a clean, single-function-signature design.
+It supports structured logging with `slog` and proper log levels for errors.

 ## Installation